AIDELabAZ/LSMS-ISA_data_handbook/README.md

 The git repository contains the guide document code, "nigeria_handbook.do" for compiling the guide documents, a "project.do" to set the file path for the raw data from the World Bank, and land-conversion.dta which is a land unit conversion file.
 Before we compile the documents we must clone the git repository on our local computer and set up the file structure that will contain the raw data.

 ### Steps:
+1. Download and install pandoc at https://pandoc.org/installing.html.
+We use pandoc to compile the code into a word document.

-1. Download a local copy of the code (clone the repository)
+2. Download a local copy of the code (clone the repository)

   Open Github desktop.
 From the `file` menu in the uppermost tool bar select `clone repository...`.
 In the `clone repository` menu select the `URL` tab and paste and this url or this username/repository_name in the box: